 Director and producer: Flora Reznik

-Artistic collaboration and Photography: Ivo Aichenbaum
+Artistic collaboration and Cinematography: Ivo Aichenbaum

 Sound recording: Jorrit van Rijn and Yuliya Malikova